-In addition, I have family commitments, appointments to make and attend, home repairs and DIY projects to keep up with.
+In addition, I have family commitments, appointments to make and attend, home repairs, and personal DIY projects to keep up with.

 I try hard to stay organized.
 However, sometimes I do feel like I have more on my plate than I can eat in one sitting.
 A to do list breaks down all of this into small, manageable bites.

-I make a list of everything I need to do…personal or business or blog-related.
+That’s the time to make a list of everything I need to do…personal or business or blog-related.
 I usually have used a sheet of paper, with lines drawn to make three sections.
-I call them “Tasks to Accomplish,” “Errands & Appointments,” and “Calls to Make.”
+These are: “Tasks to Accomplish,” “Errands & Appointments,” and “Calls to Make.”

-Because a long list is overwhelming to me, the three sections makes the to do list feel more attainable.
+Because a long list is overwhelming to me, the three sections make the to-do list feel more attainable.
 I don’t know about you, but I don’t want to feel like I failed to be productive during my day.

 I combine work and personal into one list for efficiency.
 Here is an example.
-If I go out to lunch on my break at work and pass my bank, it’s at the top of my mind to pop in and conduct business.
-Or, if I need to schedule a dental exam, I take a quick minute of downtime at work to do so.
+Writing on a to do list helps me to combine errands into one trip–no forgotten tasks.
+Or, if I need to schedule a dental exam or a doctor’s, I take a quick minute of downtime away from my to do so.
+I use a fresh sheet every day, and I use the margins for random notes or doodles.

 There’s something satisfying about being able to tick items off of my list, one item at a time.
 Having these things written down is like a commitment to myself to actually get them done.

-I sat down over the weekend and decided to put together my “to do list” into an attractive planning tool.
-I guess I got tired of scribbling out my three sections each day.
+I sat down over the weekend and decided to put together my “to-do list” into an attractive planning tool.
+Finally got tired of scribbling out my three sections each day, I guess.
 I left it unlined to leave plenty of room for writing, inserting extra notes, and doodling your thoughts.
 It’s 8.5×11″, no special paper necessary.

 Give this to do list a try.
 Getting organized and keeping on task is a discipline.
 It takes time.
 But in my mind, this is the best DIY you can do every day!
 When you’re able to set out small goals and complete them throughout the day, you’ll be surprised at how much time you find you actually do have!